KarmaComputing/high-availability-web-services/README.md

 - uwsgi with fastrouter and subscription-server feature
 - TiDB for the database
 - etcd to store and distribute letsencrypt keys
-- Nodes self destruct if their load is below 0.1 after 15 minutes.
-Checked every 20 minutes.
+- Nodes self destruct if their load is below a threshold after 15 minutes.
+Checked every x minutes.

 #### I thought round-robin dns was a bad idea for high availability?

 So did we, and it still might be for your use case.
-Modern browsers (even `curl`) have become better at retrying when multiple DNS A records are available.
+Modern browsers (even `curl`) have become better at retrying when multiple DNS A records are available, and a connection to a record fails, the next will be attempted*.
+At the web application layer, single page applications, though not required for this, are also resilient to ip address rotation (if coded with retries).

-*Note*: This is only based on if a TCP connection can be made by the browser- if your web app is down (e.g. returning a 500) then round robin DNS still won't help you, because as far as the web browser is concerned, the destination is online.
-To handle that, we can either use programatic DNS to remove dead endpoints, or (what we propose) lean on `uwsgi` fast router and `subscription-server` to route to online apps to mitigate this.
-This also helps with another down-side of round-robin DNS, since there's limited loadbalancing (a DNS nameserver is not aware of the destinations current CPU load, for example), but if using uwsgi , the fastrouter may help loadbalancing so that the node presented by DNS is not bearing all the *application* load.
+* *Note*: Typically a web browser (user agent) will only consider a server down if it cannot open a TCP connection to it.
+If your web app is down (e.g. returning a 500) then round robin DNS still won't help you, because as far as the web browser is concerned, the destination is online.

+To handle that, we monitor at the DNS level to remove dead endpoints, and lean on `uwsgi` fast router and `subscription-server` to route to online apps to mitigate this.
+Uwsgi's subscription-server and fastrouter featuers also help mitigate another down-side of round-robin DNS, since there's limited loadbalancing (round-robin DNS is not aware of the destinations current CPU load, for example), but with uwsgi , its fastrouter component helps by loadbalancing requests to other servers so that the node presented by DNS is not bearing all the *application* load.

 ## Setup